azagniotov/stubby4j/README.md

 stubby4j Docker images are hosted on https://hub.docker.com/r/azagniotov/stubby4j.

-Alternatively you can build your own image locally using the project [Dockerfile](Dockerfile):
+Alternatively you can build your own image locally using the project's Dockerfiles under [docker/jdk8/](docker/jdk8) or [docker/jdk11](docker/jdk11).
+Navigate to the desired directory and run:

 ```shell script
 docker build --rm --no-cache -t stubby4j:latest .